tldr-pages/tldr/pages/linux/cbatticon.md

 `cbatticon {{BAT0}}`

-- Show the battery icon, set critical battery level and which command to execute when critical:
+- Show the battery icon and which command to execute when the battery level reaches the set critical level:

-`cbatticon --critical-level {{5}} --command-critical-level {{"poweroff"}}`
+`cbatticon --critical-level {{5}} --command-critical-level {{poweroff}}`